nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Software Engineering`.

 #### 2.1.4.
 Find module
-You may find modules whose module code starts with a specific keyword while in Plannit's home page.
+You may find modules whose module code starts with a specific keyword while in the home page.

 Format: `find-module KEYWORD`
 * The KEYWORD is case-insensitive.